udecode/plate/.changeset/polite-rivers-chew.md

 "@udecode/plate-node-id": minor
 ---

-New plugin option: `idOverrideKey`.
-Default is `_id`.
-To manually insert a node with a custom id, use this node key.
-For example, inserting a node with `_id: 1` using `editor.insertNodes` will result into `_id: 1` being replaced by `id: 1`, not overridden by plugin default behavior.
+New plugin option `disableInsertOverrides`: when a node inserted using editor.insertNode(s) has an id, it will be used instead of the id generator, except if it already exists in the document.
+Set this option to `true` to disable this behavior.